toasted-mudlet/di-container/README.md

 container, please consider adding the following attribution or similar for all derived code:

-> This project is based on [Toasted DI Container](https://github.com/toasted-mudlet/di-container), originally
+> This project is based on [Toasted DI](https://github.com/toasted-mudlet/di), originally
 > licensed under the MIT License (see [LICENSE](LICENSE) for details).
 All
 > original code and documentation remain under the MIT License.